Some links in this post are affiliate links. I get a small cut if you buy, but it doesn’t cost you anything extra.

 The iDOO app is functional.
 It’s not slick, but you can check on your garden remotely, get reminders, and adjust settings.
 For under $80, having that at all is impressive.

 This only matters if you actually use it.
-If you’re the type to forget to top up the water (hi, same), app reminders are genuinely useful.
+If you’re the type to forget to top up the water (hi, same), app reminders are useful.
 If you’re attentive, you’ll never open the app.

 Verdict matrix